NCAR/VAPOR/docs/contributing.rst

 .. note:: Different versions of Qt have presented bugs.
 It's reocmmended that developers use the same library versions as those listed above, especially for Qt.

-The source code for these libraries by be downloaded `here <https://drive.google.com/open?id=1sWIV-Y66aFuDkC2oDnceIIUJDDH4puKI>`_.
+The source code for these libraries may be downloaded `here <https://drive.google.com/open?id=1sWIV-Y66aFuDkC2oDnceIIUJDDH4puKI>`_.

 Install System Libraries
 ________________________